HankCodes/AI-bug-buster/README.md

 > in the repositpry url e.g:
 > `https://<username>:<GitHub API Key>@github.com/your/repository.git`

+If you have trouble with the local repositpry location try to provide an absolute path.

 ### Local one-time run

 The easiest way of exploring the application is to run it locally through the `./run.sh` script.